PacoVu/havenondemand-ios-swift/README.md

 ----
 **Function GetJobResult**

-    GetJobResult(String jobID)
+    GetJobResult(jobID:String)

 *Description:*

-* Sends a request to IDOL OnDemand to retrieve the content identified by the jobID.
+* Sends a request to IDOL OnDemand to retrieve content identified by the jobID.

 *Parameter:*

 * jobID: the job ID returned from an IDOL OnDemand API upon an asynchronous call.

 *Response:*

 * Response will be returned via the requestCompletedWithContent(String response)

 *Example code:*
+##
-    Parse a JSON string contained a jobID and call the function to get the actual content from IDOL OnDemand server
+    // Parse a JSON string contained a jobID and call the function to get the actual content from IDOL OnDemand server

     func requestCompletedWithJobID(response:String)
     {